 If you frequently paint or stain the surface due to constant color fading or paint blisters and bubbles, this situation could be another indication of moisture penetration.
 Inside your home, you may have peeling wallpaper or paint on your walls.
 Mold or mildew on interior drywall or fungus along exterior siding seams are additional signs of wood rot.

 Replacing wood siding will be based on the amount of damage that may be present.
 Holes caused by pests and woodpeckers should be addressed immediately as a person only has to fill in the holes with wood putty.
 A single rotted clapboard can usually be replaced by the homeowner or the commercial maintenance crew by using the old rotted clapboard as a measurement board for the new siding plank.
 However, the amount of present rot can be deceptive.

-In terms of damage from pests, if you are suffering from a serious infestation you will most likely need to seek professional help.
+In terms of damage from pests, if you are suffering from a serious infestation you will most likely need to seek professional help from some termite control experts.
+If wood damage isn’t fixed quickly, the results can be devastating which is why you need to contact a professional as soon as you are aware of a problem.
 You may want to check out something like Termite Control Kansas City if you want an comprehensive extermination of any and all pests and termites in your property.

 While you may think only the clapboard is damaged, the underlayer may have also turned soft from rot.
 Using a screwdriver to poke at the underlayer can determine if rot penetration has impacted far more than just the wood siding in one spot.

 If you are unsure of the amount of rot that is present, always hire a professional such as Northface Construction.
 A contractor can perform an inspection without damaging the existing clapboards or beveled wood siding to determine the extent of the rot.
 If you are dealing with a few boards, the contractor can help assist you in finding materials that match the wood species and color of siding, as they have broader access to wood siding suppliers as vendors.